Amandeep2230/BikeRidesAnalysis/README.md

 <ul>
   <li>Fetch the London Bike Sharing dataset from Kaggle (link provided below).</li>
   <li>Import the dataset into a python notebook, use Pandas to cleanse the data and save the final version as an excel file.</li>
-  <li>Use Tableau to create visualizations using the excel file as a data source.</li>
+  <li>Use Tableau to create visualizations using the excel file as the data source.</li>
   <li>Finally, publish the visualization and perform analysis.</li>
 </ul>